 Step 4: Mix resin.

-Time to mix epoxy!
+Time to mix clear epoxy!
 I’m using the Resin Obsession crystal doming resin because it mixes thick.
 The liquid thickness is what will give a raised finish to the resin earrings.

-It’s also great for epoxy tumbler projects.
+💡 Pro tip: It’s also great for epoxy tumbler projects.

-I used opaque and transparent resin colors.
+I used transparent and opaque epoxy resin colors.

 Step 5: Add resin to the rings.

 Use a toothpick to add colored resin to each ring.
 These are small and require a lot of patience.
 You also need to resist the urge to pour in too much resin at a time.
 I wish I had some of these pipettes on hand.
 They work great for this kind of work.

 I used a plastic straw to blow over the surface of the resin.
 This pops any resin bubbles that might be hanging out on the earrings.

 Be careful here.
 You can spill the resin if you blow too forcefully.

 I let it cure for 24 hours, then peeled off each resin-filled ring.